the-turing-way/the-turing-way/workshops/book-dash/book-dash-feb20-report.md

 ## What's next?

-Our global community of contributors like these book dash attendees have been helping us develop of a truly community-led guidebook by including their personal perspectives and voice into the project.
+Our global community of contributors like these book dash attendees have been helping us develop a truly community-led guidebook by including their personal perspectives and voice into the project.
 Without a doubt this event was successful at bringing together a diverse set of participants not only from across different research topics but also different backgrounds and interests.
 Each of them were able bring their personal strengths and skills into this event and ultimately to the project.

 One of the deltas was that our participants would have liked to know how they can be kept involved after the book dash is over.
 We have shared a few tips with them already, and below we are listing some ways our previous and new contributors can stay connected and keep contributing to the project.

 ### Join the translation efforts